w-bonelli/pynhm/README.md

 ## Installation

-To install the software you will need Python >= 3.9.
+To install the software you will need Python 3.9 or 3.10.
 The `pywatershed` package is [available on PyPI](https://pypi.org/project/pywatershed/) and can be installed with:

 ```
 pip install pywatershed